 EEC may require a candidate to be placed in provisional status pending the outcome of any EEC BRC.

-Family child care candidates, relative caregivers, in-home non-relative caregivers, transportation personnel, temporary agency staff, and contracted/service providers may not be placed in provisional status.
+Licensees, family child care candidates, relative caregivers, in-home non-relative caregivers, transportation personnel, temporary agency staff, and contracted/service providers may not be placed in provisional status.

 After Submitting a BRC, EEC may take the following actions with the candidate’s BRC: